fleschutz/PowerShell/Docs/VoiceControl.md

 --------------------------
 * launches the default Web browser and plays the given game.
 * replace `name`: by "2048", "Chess", "Cube", "Pacman", "Tetris", "TicTacToe", or "Tower".
+* when finished see "Computer, close `name` browser" to close the Web browser.

 Computer, open `name` settings